-Maldives profile - Overview
+Maldives country profile

 The Maldives is an Islamic republic which lies off the Indian sub-continent.
 It is made up of a chain of nearly 1,200 islands, most of them uninhabited.